iggar/the-old-lady-game/README.md

 The chosen extension was to extend the game to NxN.
 An upper limt has been set for a board size of 100, but the logic supports much higher dimensions.

+## Compiling / Building

+You can build the project with `lein uberjar`.
+The jar file will be generated under the subdirectory `target/uberjar/`

 ## Usage